Adoption of a minor by a single person

 The court can still order the adoption if the age difference is less than 15 years for good reason, for example, if the adoptive parent adopts a sibling.

 The adopter can be single or live as a couple.
-But if he is married and not legally separated or united by a Civil partnership, his husband or Civil partnership partner must consent to this adoption.
+But if he is married and not separated from his body or united by a Civil partnerships: titleContent, his or her Civil partnership partner must consent to such adoption.

 A minor is adoptable is in one of the following situations: